A must-have knife in every kitchen

 Crafted for control.
 Built for everyday beauty.

-The Towa Petty Knife – 4.7 inches (12 cm) with brim is a compact, high-performance knife designed for detailed prep work, clean slicing, and effortless handling.
-Hand-finished by skilled artisans in Seki City, Gifu Prefecture—a region renowned for centuries of Japanese blade craftsmanship—this 100% Japanese knife brings together tradition, precision, and thoughtful design in a size perfect for everyday use.
+The Towa Petty Knife – 4.7 inches (12 cm) with brim is a compact, high-performance knife designed for precise tasks like trimming herbs or slicing fruits and vegetables.
+Hand-finished in Seki City, Gifu Prefecture—a renowned hub of Japanese craftsmanship—this Japanese knife combines practical functionality with a sleek, elegant design, ensuring that it remains an essential tool for any home chef.

 Product Information